bglnelissen/KoekoekPi-setup/KoekoekPi - install instructions.md

   - View/edit server-side mail filters
     - `if All forward to: example@mail.com`

-Open port 993 in the firewall/router.
-This is the port you need to use if you want to connect using IMAP securely.
+Open ports in your router.
+SMTP is used for relaying messages between client/server, open port 25 and 465 TCP in the firewall/router.
+IMAP for accessing mail via your client, open port 993 TCP in the firewall/router.

-Setup mail (via IMAP) on the client side:
+Setup for the iPhone:

-- Email: name@guu.st
+1. Settings, Mail, Accounts, Add Account, Other...
+2. Add Mail account
+3. Name, name@guu.st, password, Guu.st mail
+3. Incoming mail server
-- Host name guu.st
+  - Host name: guu.st
   - Username: name
-- Password: ********
+  - Password: password
-- SMTP: No Server
-- Use SSL: yes
+4. Outgoing mail server
+  - Host name: guu.st
+  - Username: name
-- Authentication: password
+  - Password: password
-- IMAP Path Prefix: /
-- Server Port: 993

-*Fix mail sending via SMTP.*
+5. Verifying account takes a few minutes, patience.
+6. Test your settings in Mail, you should be able to send/receive email from guu.st

 #### Wondershaper